hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 image classifier that's state of the art.

 #### Architecture of CNNs in general

+In many ways, CNNs are much the same as the ordinary (fully-connected) neural networks that we've seen so far.
+They're a collection neurons arranged into layers that each perform a linear map followed (potentially) by a nonlinear activation.
+As the input goes through these layers, it is sequentially transformed into a representation that makes it suitable to the problem at hand (image classification).
+As before, the whole network still represents a single score function that's passed to a loss function to evaluate how well it's doing.

+The things that make CNNs special:

+1. Instead of dealing with the input data (and arranging intermediate layers of neurons) as lines, they arrange neurons in a 3D fashion (width, height, depth).

+2. Neurons in one layer only connect to a small portion of the previous layer (as opposed to *every* neuron in the previous layer).

+3. Neurons in a given layer *share their weights*.

+Such an architecture allows them to retain a lot of the structure that's inherent to image data (the spatial arrangement of pixels, the fact that pixels nearby share context) and prevents the number of model parameters from growing too unwieldy even as we introduce more layers.

 - TODO: Introduce *Convolutional Layers*, *Pooling Layers* and recall Fully-Connected Layers and Softmax.
 Parameter sharing greatly